-As part of efforts to advance UBC’s commitments to inclusion, a Trans, Two-Spirit, and Gender Diversity task force provides strategic direction to UBC’s senior leadership in the area of gender identity, gender expression and human rights.
+As part of efforts to advance UBC’s commitments to inclusion, the Trans, Two-Spirit, and Gender Diversity Task Force was struck in March 2020 and concluded its work in early 2023.
+The Task Force provided strategic direction to UBC’s senior leadership in the area of gender identity, gender expression and human rights.

-Over the last year, faculty, staff, students and alumni have challenged UBC’s commitment to its trans, Two-Spirit and gender diverse community members due to external events held on the Vancouver campus.
-These recent developments highlight the pressing need for action in the area of gender identity, gender expression and human rights, particularly in light of the commitment to inclusion in UBC’s Strategic Plan and the addition of gender identity and gender expression to the BC Human Rights Code.
+In years leading up to the Task Force, faculty, staff, students and alumni challenged UBC’s commitment to its trans, Two-Spirit and non-binary community members due to external events held on the Vancouver campus.
+These developments highlighted the pressing need for action in the area of gender identity, gender expression and human rights, particularly in light of the commitment to inclusion in UBC’s Strategic Plan and the addition of gender identity and gender expression to the BC Human Rights Code.

-A Trans, Two-Spirit and Gender Diversity Task Force is needed to provide strategic direction to UBC’s senior leadership and to make recommendations to create a more inclusive campus for trans, Two-Spirit and gender diverse faculty, staff, and students.
+A Trans, Two-Spirit and Gender Diversity Task Force was established to provide strategic direction to UBC’s senior leadership and to make recommendations to create a more inclusive campus for trans, Two-Spirit and non-binary faculty, staff, and students.
+The task force expanded on the scope and resourcing of the former Trans, Two-Spirit, and Gender Diversity Working Group of the Vice Presidents Strategic Implementation Committee on Equity & Diversity (VPSICED).
+The Task Force worked from March 2020 to early 2023.

-The mandate of the task force is to:
+The mandate of the task force was to:

-- Detail the primary areas for attention and improvement to address inequities that directly impact members of trans, Two-Spirit, and gender-diverse communities.
+- Detail the primary areas for attention and improvement to address inequities that directly impact members of trans, Two-Spirit, and non-binary communities.

 - Develop a set of actionable recommendations to address gaps in systems, policies, procedures, and practices that address the human rights concerns of trans, Two-Spirit, and gender diverse members of the UBC community.